by Laura Johnson, EA

 Absolutely.
 Most trust instruments allow the trustee to distribute corpus to the income beneficiary or beneficiaries under certain conditions, for example if the beneficiary needs additional medical care or support.
 If that happens during the tax year, the trust will be treated as a complex trust for that year.
 But if in the following year no such distributions occur, then the trust will be again be a simple trust.

 At John Schachter + Associates we help our clients plan for, implement, administer and report on, for all kinds of trusts.
-Let us know if we can help you!
+Talk to us.
+Let us know how we can help you!